 Add additional conditions to your pull requests to enforce a higher level of code quality in your key branches.
 A clean build of the merged code and approval from multiple reviewers are some extra requirements you can set to protect your key branches.

-Read more about giving great feedback in code reviews and usng pull request templates to provide guidance to your reviewers.
-Visual Studio Team Services has a rich pull request experience that’s easy to use and scales to your needs.
+Read more about giving great feedback in code reviews and using pull request templates to provide guidance to your reviewers.
+Azure DevOps has a rich pull request experience that’s easy to use and scales to your needs.